-- The exemption of three-party schemes operating with licensee issuers and/or acquirers (and those that issue cards with a co-branding partner or through an agent) is subject to a market share condition: the value of the scheme's annual UK domestic transactions must be no more than 3% of the UK total. - The PSR will be responsible for calculating the market shares of these schemes and deciding if they qualify for the exemption. - This chapter sets out the elements we will include in the market share calculation. - 4.1 Under Article 1(5) of the IFR, the UK Government has decided to grant a time-limited exemption from domestic interchange fee caps to three-party schemes which: - operate with licensee issuers and/or acquirers, or - issue cards with a co-branding partner or through an agent - 4.2 We will refer to these as 'exemptible three-party schemes'. - 4.3 To qualify for the exemption, the value of a scheme's annual domestic transactions must be less than 3% of all card-based transactions in the UK.
-This means transactions where the issuer, acquirer and merchant are all located in the UK. - 4.4 On 9 December 2018, the exemption will end and all three-party schemes operating with licensees will be subject to the domestic interchange fee caps.
-The Treasury may decide to end the exemption earlier. - 4.5 From 9 December 2015, all three-party schemes operating with licensees will automatically (and unavoidably) be subject to cross-border interchange fee caps. - 4.6 The Treasury has stated that the PSR should gather the relevant information and assess whether an exemptible three-party scheme exceeds a 3% share of all UK domestic card transactions.
+- The exemption of three-party schemes operating with licensee issuers and/or acquirers (and those that issue cards with a co-branding partner or through an agent) is subject to a market share condition: the value of the scheme's annual transactions made in the UK must be no more than 3% of the UK total. - The PSR is responsible for calculating the market shares of these schemes and deciding if they qualify for the exemption. - This chapter sets out the elements that are included in the market share calculation. - 4.1 Under Article 1(5) of the IFR, the Treasury has decided9 to grant a time-limited exemption from domestic interchange fee caps to three-party schemes which: - operate with licensee issuers and/or acquirers, and/or - issue cards with a co-branding partner or through an agent - 4.2 We refer to these as 'exemptible three-party schemes'. - 4.3 To qualify for this exemption, the value of a scheme's annual transactions made in the UK must be less than 3% of all card-based transactions made in the UK. - 4.4 On 9 December 2018, or sooner if the Treasury so decides, the exemption will end.
+All previously exemptible three-party schemes will then be subject to the domestic interchange fee caps in respect of transactions on cards issued: - by an issuer that is not also the acquirer, or - with a co-branding partner or through an agent